-The guidance, tools and checklists in these guidelines should be adapted to each country programme's context.
+The guidance, tools and checklists should be adapted to each CP's context.
 They are not intended to be imposed on partner organisations, but rather to help strengthen our partnerships and minimise the risk to all parties.

 The guidelines do not focus on programmatic aspects of partnerships; they identify and address management of financial resources, providing a risk-based approach to accounting processes and tools.